Kurtramos03/Web-Development---ThemePark-Website/README.md

 # Web Development - Theme Park Website 🎢
 A static, multi-page website created to showcase an engaging and family-friendly Theme Park experience.
 Built with HTML, CSS, and JavaScript, this site presents attractions, ticket info, location details, and more — all with a bright, interactive design.
+This project was a group project in my web development module.

+# Roles and Contribution 🥳
+Group Leader(Kurt Ramos): Created the base template for the website such as the HTML and CSS template.
+Ensured that all the files and stylesheets has been modularized well to ensure that proper readability and understandability within the team.
+Home page (Kurt Ramos)
+Checkout page (Yi Ting and Sakthi)
+Attractions & F&B Page (Eugene and Crystal)

 # 🧾 Description
 This project simulates a real-world business website for a fictional (or real) theme park, providing users with: